-- Christian inspiration not only of individuals but of the college community as such;
+- Christian inspiration not only of individuals but of the university community as such;

-- A continuing reflection in the light of the Catholic faith upon the growing treasury of human knowledge, to which the College seeks to contribute by its own research;
+- A continuing reflection in the light of the Catholic faith upon the growing treasury of human knowledge, to which the University seeks to contribute by its own research;

 - Fidelity to the Christian message as it comes to us through the Roman Catholic Church;

 - An institutional commitment to the service of the people of God and of the human family in their pilgrimage to the transcendent goal which gives meaning to life.

 In addition to committing the University to demonstrate the above four characteristics and in accordance with the principles of Ex corde Ecclesiae, Franciscan Missionaries of Our Lady University (Franciscan University) will strive to become "an academic community which, in a rigorous and critical fashion, assists in the protection and advancement of human dignity and of a cultural heritage through research, teaching and various services offered to the local, national and international communities.
 It possesses that institutional autonomy necessary to perform its functions effectively and guarantees its members' academic freedom, so long as the rights of the individual person and of the community are preserved within the confines of truth and the common good.”